 In 2019, USACE flood risk management projects prevented $348 billion of damages and, from 2010-2019, they prevented an average of $138 billion in damages annually.
 USACE flood damage reduction projects avoid $12.00 of damages for each $1.00 invested.

 Approximately 97 percent of the dams managed by USACE are more than 30 years old, and 70 percent have reached or exceeded the 50-year service lives for which they were designed.

 - Funding for Dam Safety Projects: dam safety projects executed by USACE are cost shared with a local sponsor and vary based on original authorization.
 The construction is fully funded by the U.S. Government up front and billed back to the cost shared sponsor over a set time period of years following construction completion.

-To fix all dams that need repairs would take $24 billion, 50 years with the current funding stream.
+- To fix all dams that need repairs would take approximately $20 billion and 50 years with the current funding stream.

 EXAMPLE: Wolf Creek Dam (Kentucky) impounds the second largest reservoir east of the Mississippi River, 12th largest in U.S., was among our highest risk dams and was in an active state of failure.
 A barrier wall in the foundation was completed at a cost of approximately $600 million and included enough concrete to fill 89 Olympic-size swimming pools.
 (290,000 cubic yards).
 This dam has returned to full service.